-Emmanuel is co/module leader for International Carriage of Goods (LLM module), Public International Law, and International Trade (LLB modules).
+Emmanuel Bechem is a Lecturer in Law at Nottingham Law School.
+He is co/module leader for International Carriage of Goods (LLM module), Public International Law, and International Trade (LLB modules).
 He also teaches on the Torts and International European and Comparative Law modules for undergraduates.
 Emmanuel is equally a personal tutor and member of different research hubs at NTU.

 UK Trade Skills Audit Survey - University of Manchester (ESRC)